karl3644/FM-react-intro/README.md

 - adding loading states in component for use later on in testing
 - react router.
 Note - use <link> instead of <a> tags for quicker rendering
 - useParams - gets URL data to use within page. makes context available to components within the BrowserRouter tags
+- react query/useQuery - fetches data and stores in a cache.
+Does not need to refetch each time. has methods such as isLoading, isError etc